Improve Email Campaign ROI with Facebook Ads Sync

 Well, the above image explains how Facebook ads help you deal with such lazy subscribers!
 Yes, it bids way to re-engage your subscribers through Facebook.
-Hence there are more chances of leads opening your emails and who knows make a purchase too!
+Hence there are more chances of leads opening your emails and to make a purchase too!

 2. Build your Email List

 You can grow your email list by analyzing on your competitor’s Facebook page.
 I mean, you know that the people who like your competitor’s page are interested in the product.
 Obviously, because they are already following your successful competitor.
 With Facebook ads, you can target only those leads who are already fans of your competitor’s Facebook page.

 3. It Provides all the publicity to your Content

 You may be designing great email marketing campaigns, but what can you do if your subscribers aren’t opening your emails, then all your campaigns head southwards.
 Facebook’s ads have the ability to throw limelight on your most read content!
 This is how WPbeginner decided to promote its blog in my Facebook news feed ?